priyansh-narang2308/priyansh-narang2308/README.md

 ### 🔥 What I'm Building
 - **Deep Research** - An intelligent system that generates follow-up questions, crafts optimal search queries, and compiles comprehensive research reports.
-- **Visionary AI** - An AI-Based Image generator as well as a model trainer using Replicate
+- **MindForge** - An AI-Based Image generator as well as a model trainer using Replicate

 </td>
 <td width="50%">